 If you take UFO sightings seriously then you would certainly have heard of the Hessdalen lights.
 These bizarre light phenomena have been seen in Norway’s Hessdalen valley since at least the 1940’s.
 Over the ensuing decades, camera and video footage have captured countless strange images of long stretched balls of light, either floating or zooming around the sky.

-Naturally, this world famous light display has attracted the attention of ufologists and UFO news sources over the years.
+Naturally, this world-famous light display has attracted the attention of ufologists and UFO news sources over the years.
 Nowadays, however, few people believe the Hessdalen lights are the result of UFO activity by extraterrestrial visitors.
-Nevertheless, the phenomenon does raise the question as to how many apparent UFO sighting in the past have been a result of similar puzzling natural events.
+Nevertheless, the phenomenon does raise the question as to how many apparent UFO sightings in the past have been a result of similar puzzling natural events.

 Hessdalen Lights Mystery